-The Central Ward includes the area within the four Avenues (Bealey Avenue, Fitzgerald Avenue, Moorhouse Avenue and Rolleston Avenue) the Inner City East / Linwood West and parts of Edgeware, Richmond, and Sydenham.
-The Central Business District (CBD), areas of residential, educational, and commercial / industrial usage, green space including Hagley Park, the Christchurch Botanical Garden, Margaret Mahy Family Playground and the Barbados Cemetery
+For the new electoral term, commencing in October 2022 the Central Ward will fall under the aegis of the renamed Waipapa Papanui-Innes-Central Community Board.
+The Central Ward will include the suburbs of Phillipstown and Charleston.
+The Central Ward includes the area within the four Avenues (Bealey Avenue, Fitzgerald Avenue, Moorhouse Avenue and Rolleston Avenue) the Inner City East, Linwood West, Richmond, Phillipstown and Charleston.
+The Ward boundaries in the west are Avonside Drive, Linwood Avenue, Randolph Street and Ensors Road.
+The Ward includes the Central Business District (CBD), plus areas of residential, educational, and commercial and industrial usage, green space, including Hagley Park, the Christchurch Botanical Garden, and the commencement of the Ōtākaro Avon River Corridor which extends to the Residential Red Zone in the East.

-The Central Ward is made up of a number of interesting neighbourhoods, each with their own unique characteristics, strengths and opportunities.
-A number of Central Ward neighbourhoods are relatively new, while others are well established with distinctive character and heritage features.

-Neighbourhoods in northern, western and eastern aspects of the Central Ward have a high residential population whilst neighbourhoods to the south offer opportunities for further residential growth, especially once key anchor projects, including Metro Sports Facility, the Canterbury Multi-Use Arena and South Frame laneways are completed.
+The Central Ward is made up of a number of established neighbourhoods, (Richmond, Linwood Village, Avon Loop, Phillipstown, and Charleston), in the west and Victoria in the north, each with their own unique characteristics, strengths and opportunities.
+A number of Central Ward neighbourhoods are well established with distinctive character and heritage features while housing intensification across the Ward is having a significant impact on housing availability and impacts significantly in respect of changing the established housing type of neighbourhoods.
+Neighbourhoods in northern, western and eastern aspects of the Central Ward have a high residential population whilst neighbourhoods to the south offer opportunities for further residential growth.
+Key anchor projects, including Parakiore Recreation and Sports Centre, Te Kaha (the Canterbury Multi-Use Arena) and South Frame laneways are being completed.
 Accessibility to green space, infrastructure and community services also differ across the neighbourhoods.

-Profiles compiled by the Community Support and Partnerships Unit